orionrobots/orionrobots.github.io/wiki/cluster_bots.md

 Clustered robots are co-operative, and tend to have a neat short range communication system like BlueTooth or much simpler specialised communications.
 They tend to be very adaptable - and may even combine for some tasks.

 In this capacity - they may approach a problem combined - and split off when necessary.
-One Cluster may have separate bot components for different sensors and end-affectors.
+One Cluster may have separate bot components for different sensors and end-effectors.
 They may even have one bot specifically for uplink communications(others just operate short range), one for power management - where each other bot has a short life rechargeable lightweight battery - and this bot is basically a regulator + battery.

 By far I find clusterbots one of the most interesting kinds of robots.